unionai/unionai-docs/source/integrations/enabling-azure-resources/index.md

 Union on Azure has two types of access arrangements:

 * **Domain-scoped access**: With this arrangement, you define permissions you want to grant to your tasks, which are applied only to a specific Union domain.
-* **Global access**: With this arrangement, you define permissions you want to grant to your tasks, which are applied to an entire Azure Subscription or Resource Group.
+* **Global access**: With this arrangement, you define permissions you want to grant to your tasks, which are applied to an entire Azure subscription or resource group.

 :::{admonition} Azure only supports scoping by domain